tristan-white/fhr_deal_finder/README.md

+> Check out my new site [higheraspire.com](https://higheraspire.com) to find the cheapest hotels eligible for the Amex Hilton Aspire Card resort credit.

 # Fine Hotels + Resorts Deal Finder

 This project enables you to find the best (priced) place to spend the Amex Platinum Card $200 hotel credit by querying real-time data to create an interactive graph of prices and dates.